plotly/dash-vtk/documentation/README.md

 ```

 A mouse event can be identified with the following set of properties:
- - button: 1/2/3       # Which button should be down
+ - __button__: 1/2/3       # Which button should be down
- - shift: True/False   # Is the `Shift` key down
+ - __shift__: True/False   # Is the `Shift` key down
- - alt: True/False     # Is the `Alt` key down
+ - __alt__: True/False     # Is the `Alt` key down
- - control: True/False # Is the `Ctrl` key down
+ - __control__: True/False # Is the `Ctrl` key down
- - scrollEnabled: True/False # Some action could also be trigger by scroll
+ - __scrollEnabled__: True/False # Some action could also be trigger by scroll
- - dragEnabled: True/False   # Mostly used to disable default drag behavior
+ - __dragEnabled__: True/False   # Mostly used to disable default drag behavior

 And the `action` could be one of the following:
- - Pan: Will pan the object on the plan normal to the camera
+ - __Pan__: Will pan the object on the plan normal to the camera
- - Zoom: Will zoom closer or further from the object based on the drag direction
+ - __Zoom__: Will zoom closer or further from the object based on the drag direction
- - Roll: Will rotate the object around the view direction
+ - __Roll__: Will rotate the object around the view direction
- - ZoomToMouse: Will zoom while keeping the location that was initialy under the mouse at the same spot
+ - __ZoomToMouse__: Will zoom while keeping the location that was initialy under the mouse at the same spot

 ### Representation

-A representation is responsible to convert a _DataSource_ into something visual that will be available inside the _View_.
+A representation is responsible to convert a __DataSource__ into something visual that will be available inside the __View__.

-So far we are exposing to `dash_vtk` 3 core types of _Representation_:
+So far we are exposing to `dash_vtk` 3 core types of __Representation__:
- - `GeometryRepresentation`: The geometry representation will expect a mesh and will render it as geometry rendering (think triangle sets).
+ - __GeometryRepresentation__: The geometry representation will expect a mesh and will render it as geometry rendering (think triangle sets).
- - `VolumeRepresentation`: The volume representation will expect a 3D image and will render it using a Volume Rendering technique that will let you see through (foggy object).
+ - __VolumeRepresentation__: The volume representation will expect a 3D image and will render it using a Volume Rendering technique that will let you see through (foggy object).
- - `SliceRepresentation`: The slice representation will expect a 3D image and will slice it along a given axis.
+ - __SliceRepresentation__: The slice representation will expect a 3D image and will slice it along a given axis.

-Representations should be put inside the children of a _View_.
+Representations should be put inside the children of a __View__.

 ### DataSource

-A _DataSource_ can be many things but it is mostly something that can produce data.
+A __DataSource__ can be many things but it is mostly something that can produce data.
 In other words it could be a `dataset` or a `filter` that consume some data and generate new ones or even a `reader` that will read somekind of input (file, url...) and produce some data.
-Any _DataSource_ can be placed inside the children of another _DataSource_ that will act as a filter or simply passed to a _Representation_.
+Any __DataSource__ can be placed inside the children of another __DataSource__ that will act as a filter or simply passed to a __Representation__.

 In `dash_vtk` we have several objects that falls into that category.
 The list below gives you an overview of those but more details information can be found later.
- - `Algorithm`: It allow you to instanciate a vtk.js algorithm that could either be a filter (vtkWarpScalar) or a source (vtkLineSource, vtkConeSource, vtkPlaneSource, vtkSphereSource, vtkCylinderSource).
+ - __Algorithm__: It allow you to instanciate a vtk.js algorithm that could either be a filter (vtkWarpScalar) or a source (vtkLineSource, vtkConeSource, vtkPlaneSource, vtkSphereSource, vtkCylinderSource).
- - `ImageData`: An ImageData is what I've been calling a 3D image so far.
+ - __ImageData__: An ImageData is what I've been calling a 3D image so far.
 This element will let you define each piece that compose a 3D image.
- - `PolyData`: A PolyData is a surface mesh (points, triangles...).
+ - __PolyData__: A PolyData is a surface mesh (points, triangles...).
 This element will let you define the various piece of a mesh.
- - `Reader`: A reader is similar to an _Algorithm_ except that readers have a common set of API and this element let you leverage those.
+ - __Reader__: A reader is similar to an __Algorithm__ except that readers have a common set of API and this element let you leverage those.
- - `ShareDataSet`: This element allow you to capture any _DataSource_ and make it available into another processing pipeline or representation without duplicating the data that get sent from the server to the client.
+ - __ShareDataSet__: This element allow you to capture any __DataSource__ and make it available into another processing pipeline or representation without duplicating the data that get sent from the server to the client.
- - `Mesh`: This element is similar to `PolyData` except that it has a Python helper function that goes with it which will help you map a `vtkDataSet` into a single property of the `Mesh`.
+ - __Mesh__: This element is similar to __PolyData__ except that it has a Python helper function that goes with it which will help you map a __vtkDataSet__ into a single property of the __Mesh__.
- - `Volume`: This element is similar to `ImageData` except that it has a Python helper function that goes with it which will help you map a `vtkImageData` into a single property of the `Volume`.
+ - __Volume__: This element is similar to __ImageData__ except that it has a Python helper function that goes with it which will help you map a __vtkImageData__ into a single property of the __Volume__.

 ## Geometry Rendering